anavallasuiza/delegato/README.md

 1. actionA will have as target the elements with class .inline children of the next element of the clicked buttton.
 2. actionB will have as target the strong elements children of the element with the id _foo_.

+### Params

+All the params are processed as strings so (for now) you can only use strings as params.
+Make sure to do the necessary transformations in your custom actions if you need any other type of param.